-Since 2018 Delia shifted her focus to coaching/ developing Elliena Apollo and there young stock.
-The Mother/ Daughter team has gone on to have unprecedented success at the Wellington Equestrian Festival and in the United States Equestrian National Standings with horses they have broke and taken all the way to blue ribbons in the show rings.
+Today the farm continues its outreach program, in addition to the acquisition and training of young stock which is sourced domestically and internationally.
+The Mother/ Daughter team has gone on to have unprecedented success at the Wellington Equestrian Festival and in the United States Equestrian National Standings with horses they have broke and taken all the way to blue ribbons.

 Delia Alvarez-Apollo in front of some of the ribbons that she has won.
 She started riding at the age of seven, became a professional equine trainer five years ago, and opened Apollo Farms Ltd. in May 2012.